Tree Integrated Pest Management

 Spruce- bud, center, killed from low temps

-It seems that this year there are enough surviving buds on trees in many locations, so trees will able to compensate for the lost growing points and little differences will be noted when pruning this summer.
+It seems that there are enough surviving buds on trees in many locations, so trees will able to compensate for the lost growing points and little differences will be noted when pruning this summer.

 Turkish fir – buds killed due to low temps